There are a lot of haters out there with regards to AAdvantage miles these days. But is it warranted?

-So sure, while AA has a nice international First and Business product, it’s hard enough to use that redeeming AAdvantage miles on American Airlines doesn’t even make my Top 5 reasons to have AAdvantage miles.
+I get it.
+While AA has a nice international First and Business product, it’s hard to redeem AAdvantage miles on American Airlines’ own flights and, for this reason, it doesn’t even make my Top 5 reasons to have AAdvantage miles.
 I used to include it for their beautiful transcontinental flights in First and Business but, first, they jacked award prices from 25k to 32.5k and 32.5k to 50k, respectively – and then they killed availability anyway.

 Now, onto my five best uses for American Airlines AAdvantage miles: